Crazy Lady!: Setting and plot

 After a few weeks, Vernon meets Ronald's teacher, who suggests to Maxine that Ronald sign up for the local Special Olympics.
 Vernon decides to take charge of the efforts to send Ronald to the games, getting the help of his friends in the process—especially Jerry, who has an intellectually disabled brother that he visits on the weekends and that he never tells anyone about.

 Things start to come to a head when Vernon organizes a block party to help raise funds for Ronald.
 It ends when Maxine, drunk as usual, storms onto the block in a drunken rage and tells everyone off.
-Vernon's frustrations finally boil over after Maxine interrupts a Sunday Mass at the local church and begins telling all the people in the church exactly what she thinks about them—specifically telling Vernon that he does not have "the brains God gave a stump."
+Vernon's frustrations finally boil over after Maxine interrupts a Sunday Mass at the local church and begins telling all the people in the church exactly what she thinks about them—specifically telling Vernon that he does not have "the brains God gave a stump".
 After that, he refuses to have anything to do with her, only going in and out of the house to check on Ronald.
 Vernon even tells off Maxine when she tries to tell him something, which becomes important later.

 The day of the Special Olympics arrives, and Ronald and Vernon win several ribbons as a team in walking races.
 They run into Ronald's teacher at the games, who offers them a ride home.
 While in the car on the ride home, Vernon discovers that Maxine had been trying to tell him that Ronald would be leaving Maryland and moving in with Maxine's relatives in North Carolina.
 Vernon is shaken by the news and storms out of the car on the side of the road.
 He then confronts Maxine about what she is about to do, with her telling him that she tried to help Ronald but that he will be better off in North Carolina.

 Finally the day comes for Ronald to leave, and everyone in the neighborhood comes to bid him farewell (except for Maxine, who cannot bear to see her only child leave her).
 After everyone says their goodbyes, Ronald's new family drives away.
-The sight of Ronald leaving is too much for Vernon to handle, and he begins chasing after the car as fast as his legs can carry him.
-Unfortunately, not only can he not catch up to the car, he trips over a curb and is sent sprawling into a wall.
+The sight of Ronald leaving is too much for Vernon to handle, and he begins chasing after the car as fast as his legs can carry him; not only can he not catch up to the car, he trips over a curb and is sent sprawling into a wall.
 As he lies on the hard ground, severely injured, his father comes over to him.
-The book ends with him saying to his middle son: "Vernon, I'm here."
+The book ends with him saying to his middle son: "Vernon, I'm here".